 A former Navy SEAL who served alongside a slain member of the force for which a New York memorial is dedicated said Saturday that the teen allegedly responsible for vandalizing it needs to learn from his mistake.

-Griff Jenkins currently serves as a Washington-based correspondent for Fox News Channel (FNC).
-He joined the network in 2003 as a radio producer.
+Griff Jenkins currently serves as a Washington-based correspondent for FOX News Channel (FNC).
+He joined the network in 2003 as a radio producer and associate producer.

 Jenkins began his career at Salem Radio Network in 1996 where he produced Common Sense Radio with Oliver North, a nationally syndicated radio program.
 Prior to that, he served as an associate producer for Oliver North's War Stories from 2001 to 2003.

 Jenkins graduated from the University of Mississippi with a B.A. in English.

 Alexandria Ocasio-Cortez appeared to have her political colors mixed up while supporting a congressional candidate in Kansas.